Atacama Desert: Extreme weather events

 In June 1991, Antofagasta and Taltal and inland regions as far as Calama received unusual rainfall leading to formation of a series of mudflows that killed 91 people.

 In 2012, the altiplano winter brought floods to San Pedro de Atacama.

 On 25 March 2015, heavy rainfall affected the southern part of the Atacama Desert.
 Resulting floods triggered mudflows that affected the cities of Copiapo, Tierra Amarilla, Chanaral and Diego de Almagro, causing the deaths of more than 100 people.

 In early 2019, extreme heat and wildfires in Chile resulted in heavy flooding in the Atacama.
 At least 6 people died and 346 homes were destroyed.

 Flora

 Rare rainfall events cause the flowering desert phenomenon in the southern Atacama Desert.

 In spite of the geographic and climatic conditions of the desert, a rich variety of flora has evolved there.
 Over 500 species have been gathered within the border of this desert.
 These species are characterized by their extraordinary ability to adapt to this extreme environment.
-The most common species are herbs and flowers such as thyme, llareta, and saltgrass, and where humidity is sufficient, trees such as the chañar, the pimiento tree and the leafy algarrobo.
+The most common species are herbs and flowers such as thyme, llareta, and saltgrass, and where humidity is sufficient, trees such as the tamarugo (endemic to the atacama), the chañar, the pimiento tree and the leafy algarrobo.